padrinoDB/Rpadrino/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION:
   IPM (2:34)
   PADRINO (2:26, 12:14)
-  RPadrino (15:33)
+  Rpadrino (15:33)

 IPM is shorthand for Integral Projection Model.
-PADRINO and RPadrino are names.
+PADRINO and Rpadrino are names.